 What are Dielectric Properties?

-Dielectric properties of materials are defined as a molecular property which is fundamental in all the materials that are capable of impending electron movement resulting in polarization within the material on exposure to an external electric field.
+Dielectric properties of materials are defined as a molecular property that is fundamental in all the materials that are capable of impending electron movement, resulting in polarisation within the material on exposure to an external electric field.

 Following are the dielectric properties of insulation: